3D-printed Christmas tree toppers celebrate Beyoncé, Hillary

 You're looking to do something a little unusual with your Christmas tree this year.
 You could go for a glowing Star Wars Death Star tree topper or Prince's face.
 Or you could top your tree with a 3D-printed angelic version of pop star Beyoncé, politician Hillary Clinton or tennis hero Serena Williams.

-UK nonprofit organization Women To Look Up To Limited offers a series of tree toppers that pay tribute to strong women.
-These are no demure angels in flowing robes.
+UK nonprofit Women To Look Up To Limited offers a series of tree toppers that pay tribute to strong women.
+These aren't demure angels in flowing robes.
 Williams is reaching out to deliver a killer serve.
 Clinton rocks a pantsuit.
 Beyoncé belts out a song.

 Women To Look Up To has partnered with London's My3DTwin to create the winged figures from plaster, a process that takes about 12 hours.
 As a final touch, the toppers get a UV and moisture-resistant coating.
 Each topper costs £80 (US$107, AU$140) and ships worldwide.